tchryssos/banjo-mtg/readme.md

 1. Implement a better (or really any) syllable matching function.
 See [this repo](https://github.com/nlp-compromise/nlp-syllables) for a potential option.

 ## Press
-I don't have a better place to save this stuff, so it'll go here.
-Some people actually wrote this thing up.

 [Kotaku](https://kotaku.com/listen-to-banjo-read-magic-the-gathering-cards-1832444207)

 [Destructoid](https://www.destructoid.com/someone-made-a-site-where-banjo-reads-magic-card-text-to-you-and-it-s-amazingly-wholesome-541957.phtml?utm_source=dlvr.it&utm_medium=twitter)